-BLOOD AND FEATHERS: REBELLION, the follow-up to BLOOD AND FEATHERS will be published by Solaris Books on July 9th 2013.
+BLOOD AND FEATHERS: REBELLION, the follow-up to BLOOD AND FEATHERS is published by Solaris Books, and is out in the wild now.

 “This is a war.
 The war.
 There is no stopping; no getting out.
 You’re in this – just like the rest of us – to the end.”

 Driven out of hell and with nothing to lose, the Fallen wage open warfare against the angels on the streets.
 And they’re winning.